eltoroit/LDS_Interview/interview.md

 **READER:** Ok, thanks...
 Please continue.

 **EL TORO:** Oh yes, you can get access to data using either Apex or LDS.
-You will use Apex if you want to bring more than one record, but if you need to work with only a single record, for example, to create a new `Contact` or if you have the Id of an existing `MyObject__c`, then you can use LDS which has many benefits including:
+You will use Apex if you want to work with more than one record, but if you need to work with only a single record, for example, to create a new `Contact` or if you have the Id of an existing `MyObject__c`, then you can use LDS which has many benefits including:

 - Data is cached.
 If multiple components in the page need to get access to the same record, the server will only be reached once.
 - If two components on the same page use the same record and one of those components makes a change to the record, then the other component(s) will be notified.
 - Data access is secured.

 **READER:** What do you mean by secure?
-Doesn't Salesforce manage security using CRUD, FLS and Record Access?
+Doesn't Salesforce manage security using CRUD (object), FLS (field) and Record Access?

 **EL TORO:** Salesforce does have really good security, and page layouts and Visualforce respect that.
 But when you are using Apex you will need to control the security yourself.

 **READER:** But if I use `with sharing` in my Apex classes, then the security gets controlled, right?

-**EL TORO:** Oh... be very careful with that thinking! `with sharing` only respect record access, but Apex will always ignore restrictions on CRUD and FLS.
+**EL TORO:** Oh... be very careful with that thinking! `with sharing` only respect record access, but Apex will always disrespect restrictions on CRUD (object) and FLS (field).
+Basically, it runs with an elevated access for CRUD and FLS, but only for those records the user has access to.

 **READER:** But when I have built Visualforce pages in the past, the data was secured.
 Including CRUD and FLS, I do not understand.